Making Diverse Relationships Work

 - Restorative Justice – Restorative justice is an effective approach to justice that emphasizes repairing the harm caused by criminal behaviour.

 - Victims Services – Victims of crime deserve an effective voice in the criminal justice system.
 They have the right to know about any parole hearings or release dates of the offender who harmed them, as per Section 26 of the CCRA.

 - International Prison Chaplains Association – An organization that recognizes the institutional life of prison chaplains can sometimes isolate them from their faith communities.
-The IPCA helps chaplains worldwide stay connected with some good resources and also a discussion forum.
+The IPCA helps chaplains worldwide stay connected with some good resources.

 - Date modified :